-2.1.2 Assumed and associated discrimination
+2.1.3 Assumed and associated discrimination

-a) Does national law (including case law) prohibit discrimination based on perception or assumption of what a person is? (e.g. where a person is discriminated against because another person assumes that he/she is a Muslim or has a certain sexual orientation, even though that turns out to be an incorrect perception or assumption).
+Does national law (including case law) prohibit discrimination based on a) perception or assumption of what a person is? (e.g. where a person is discriminated against because another person assumes that he/she is a Muslim or has a certain sexual orientation, even though that turns out to be an incorrect perception or assumption).

-The Protection Against Discrimination Act defines 'on [protected] grounds' as 'on grounds of the actual, past or present, or presumed fact of one or more of these characteristics [...]'.48 Therefore, discrimination on perceived or assumed grounds is explicitly prohibited.
+The Protection Against Discrimination Act defines 'on [protected] grounds' as 'on grounds of the actual, past or present, or presumed fact of one or more of these characteristics [...]27 Therefore, discrimination on perceived or assumed grounds is explicitly prohibited.
 Case law by both the equality body and the courts expressly recognises this.

-b) Does national law (including case law) prohibit discrimination based on association with persons with particular characteristics (e.g. association with persons of a particular ethnic group or the primary carer of a disabled person)?
+Does national law (including case law) prohibit discrimination based on b) association with persons with particular characteristics (e.g. association with persons of a particular ethnic group or the primary carer of a disabled person)?
 If so, how?
 Is national law in line with the judgment in Case C-303/06 Coleman v Attridge Law and Steve Law?

-The Protection Against Discrimination Act defines "on grounds of" as "on grounds of the actual, past or present, or presumed fact of one or more of these characteristics in the person discriminated against, or in another person who is, actually or presumably, associated with the person discriminated against, where this association is a cause of the discrimination".49 Therefore, discrimination by association, including presumed association, is explicitly banned.
+The Protection Against Discrimination Act defines "on grounds of" as "on grounds of the actual, past or present, or presumed fact of one or more of these characteristics in the person discriminated against, or in another person who is, actually or presumably, associated with the person discriminated against, where this association is a cause of the discrimination".28 Therefore, discrimination by association, including presumed association, is explicitly banned.
 Case law by the equality body expressly recognises this.

-2.2 Direct discrimination (Article 2(2)(a))
+Direct discrimination (Article 2(2)(a)) 2.2

-a) How is direct discrimination defined in national law?
+How is direct discrimination defined in national law?
+Please indicate whether a) the definition complies with those given in the directives.